nficano/tangerine/README.rst

 ``from gendo import Gendo`` to the top of your file.

 Next you'll need to create an instance of Gendo and configure your Slack token.
-This can be done using a yaml config file or passing it explitially to the init.
+This can be done using a yaml config file or passing it explicitly to the init.

 .. code:: python